 Monte Vista, Colorado

 See thousands of cranes, ducks and geese flying against a backdrop of mountain scenery.
-Raptors often adorn the power poles, and owls are frequently seen with their young.
-The 35th annual festival includes a tour to Monte Vista National Wildlife Refuge.
+Raptors often adorn the power poles and owls are frequently seen with their young.
+All events are free except the photography workshop.
+The 36th annual festival includes a tour to Monte Vista National Wildlife Refuge.
+The Friends of the San Luis Valley National Wildlife Refuges participates in the festival’s planning.

 Othello Sandhill Crane Festival